 |

-Theatre Organ Heritage Centre and Museum After 20 years of presenting concerts and events at the Heritage Centre and Museum featuring the Wurlitzer and Compton Theatre Organs, the venue closed on the 5th July 2026 due to economic and personnel reasons.
+Theatre Organ Heritage Centre and Museum After 20 years of presenting concerts and events at the Heritage Centre and Museum featuring the Wurlitzer and Compton Theatre Organs, the venue will be permanently closed from the 5th July 2026.
 The Trustees would like to place on record their appreciation and thanks to all the Officers and Volunteers who, over the last 20 years, had the foresight to achieve the long held wish of The Lancastrian Theatre Organ Trust to have its own headquarters and installed Theatre Organs. |

 |